DowayneB/cPanel-IP-whitelister/README.md

 3) run #> ./ip_whitelist init

-Whitelisting, and removing from the whitelist, is dependent on ho your company handles this regularly, the whitelisting function in this script adds to the cphulk whitelis, and the remove whitelist function does nothing, you can add your own scripts in there if you wish to use ipsets/iptables.
+Whitelisting, and removing from the whitelist, is dependent on how your company handles the IP whitelisting process.

+The whitelisting function in this script adds an IP to the cphulk whitelist.
+The remove whitelist function does nothing at the moment, which will allow you to add your own scripts in the function (for example: if you wish to use ipsets/iptables.)